 A pink Ethernet cable, a black phone cable and a power lead

-A black junction box (with the phone and Ethernet cables plugged into it), 2 supervisor cards and 1 PIN training card
+A black junction box (with the phone and Ethernet cables plugged into it), 2 Supervisor Cards (if applicable for your card reader) and 1 PIN training card

 1. Check your cable connections